ehabwarda/currency-converter/README.md

 - for testing, I created a user while startup >> email: test@gmail.com	password: password

 # Restrictions
-- always use USD as from currency because of limitations on openexchangerates free account.
+- always use USD as from currency because of limitations on openexchangerates free account. because of that, I made USD is the only available currency in from currency list.